pifi-org/pifi-openwrt-raspberry-pi/README.md

-**Downloading Firmware**
+## Downloading Firmware for Raspberry Pi 4 or 5

-For downloads, see pifi.org/downloads or the GitHub releases page here - https://github.com/pifi-org/pifi-openwrt-raspberry-pi/releases
+For latest versions, see pifi.org/downloads or the GitHub releases page here - https://github.com/pifi-org/pifi-openwrt-raspberry-pi/releases

+**Note: Be sure to select the correct firmware for your model (either Raspberry Pi 4 or 5)**